Unfiled Tax Returns

 - Our client filed a joint income tax return with her husband, a successful doctor earning over $450,000 per year.
 Although her husband promised her that he would pay the $110,000 in tax due, he never paid the tax even after being audited.
 After they were divorced, he continued to refuse to pay the taxes owed.
 On our clients’ behalf, we filed for innocent spouse relief claim and the husband challenged the application.
 Our tax lawyers prevailed in the case, when the Internal Revenue Service decided in our clients favor.
 Client from Albany, New York

 - The Internal Revenue Service assessed a Trust Fund Recovery Penalty against our client for unpaid payroll taxes.
 We requested a Collection Due Process Hearing, and the Internal Revenue Service Appeals Officer ruled that the determination that our client was liable for the taxes was erroneous, and he agreed to overturn the initial determination.
-Client from Manhattan, New York who was assisted by our New York Tax Lawyer NYC.
+Client from Manhattan, New York.

 - Our client received a letter from the IRS after an audit claiming that he owed over $85,000 to them.
 After filing a petition with the U.S. Tax Court, we were able to negotiate a settlement of the case for less than $7,600, paid in a lump sum.
-Client from Schenectady, New York who was assisted by our New York Tax Lawyers.
+Client from Schenectady, New York.

 - We represented a manufacturer in a sales and use tax audit and subsequently at the tax appeals level.
 Through our efforts and energy, we were able to lower the tax assessment by more than $189,000.
 We represented a manufacturer in a sales and use tax audit and subsequently at the tax appeals level.
 Through our efforts and energy, we were able to lower the tax assessment by more than $82,000.
 Client from Albany, New York